toitlang/pkg-websocket/README.md

 # Toit package: websocket

-Websocket server and client package for the [Toit language](https://github.com/toitlang/toit).
+Deprecated Websocket server and client package for the [Toit language](https://github.com/toitlang/toit).

+Please use the Websocket support built into the HTTP package instead.